-At the core of inbound marketing is high quality, engaging content that attracts your ideal buyers, converts them into leads, nurtures them through the customer journey and delights them as a customer.
-Content can be a challenge without a conscious plan for what types of content you need and what specific purpose each piece of content serves in the big picture.
+At the core of a great inbound marketing plan is high quality, engaging content that attracts your ideal buyers, converts them into leads, nurtures them through the customer journey and delights them as a customer.
+Content marketing can be a challenge without a conscious plan for what types of content you need and what specific purpose each piece of content serves in the big picture.

-You’ll want content that is aligned to each phase of the marketing funnel from awareness to evaluation to decision.
-If you already have some forms of content, start there by reviewing and aligning it to the funnel.
+You’ll want content that is aligned to each phase of the marketing funnel, from awareness to evaluation to decision.
+If you already have some content, start there by reviewing and aligning it to your funnel.
 Think about what your buyers want to know at each phase of the customer journey.

 Top-of-funnel content is intended to attract ideal buyers to your website and convert these anonymous visitors to leads.
-Good top of funnel content includes topics that are broad and directed at the buyers needs and challenges and are shared in ways like social media posts, blog posts, videos, GIF’s, and infographics .
+Good top of funnel content includes topics that are broad, and are directed at your buyers’ needs and challenges.
+Top-of-funnel content is likely to be shared through social media posts, blog posts, video content, GIFs, and infographics.
 This type of information is easy to cast to a large audience.

 Middle-of-funnel content is meant to introduce and position your product or service.
 Webinars, brochures, case studies and product videos are good ways to introduce your brand and service in ways that provide value.